 A Horse Like Me summer program for children with Autism Spectrum Disorder

-Tuesdays, June 7 – August 2 (organized through St. Vincent Pediatric Rehabilitation)
+Tuesdays, June 6 – July 18 (Organized through St. Vincent Pediatric Rehabilitation)

 CampAbility with Crossroads Easterseals

-Summer – Thursdays, June through July (organized through Crossroads Easterseals)
+Thursdays, June and July (Organized through Crossroads Easterseals)